How To Use Strong Verbs To Add Punch To Your Writing

 You can’t write anything that makes sense without using static verbs like, to be, to have, and to know.

-But the key to good writing is to identify when you can strengthen and tighten your writing with far better verb selection.
+However, the key to good writing is identifying when you can strengthen and tighten your writing with better verb selection.

-You don’t really need to have a strong verbs list as a reference.
+You don’t need to have a strong verb list as a reference.
 You’ll probably never look at it anyway.

 All you need to do is take a moment to think about your choice of verb.
 Is there a better, more concise, and more descriptive alternative you could use for your action verbs?